wjrforcyber/TestABC/README.md

 ```
 I suggest you enable `-DCMAKE_BUILD_TYPE=Debug` to get symbol table, so that you could launch lldb, gdb, etc. to debug if anything goes wrong.

+> [!WARNING]
+> Some workflows on Github actions keep complaining about the missing symbol, which I can't reproduce on my local device.
+Working on it.

 ## 🧪 Test list
 This section will include all the tests and test suite.